Hamunii/ToiletLeechIsReal/AssetSources/CodingAI.md

 As we can see, the enemy updates its destination when `moveTowardsDestination` is True.
 It is True by default, and also gets set True if you run the `SetDestinationToPosition()` method, returning true, which means the enemy was able to pathfind to the player.
 Running that method also sets `movingTowardsTargetPlayer` to False, and updates the `destination` variable.

 The `OnCollideWithPlayer()` method will run when an object with a trigger collider and the Enemy AI Collision Detect (Script).
 This is also the collider we can hit with a shovel, and we need to implement `HitEnemy()` for our enemy to be able to take damage and die.

+### Enemy Movement Examples

+The `TargetClosestPlayer()` method can be used to make the enemy change its targetPlayer to the closest player.
+Then, we can for example do `SetDestinationToPosition(targetPlayer.transform.position)` to make our enemy pathfind to where targetPlayer stands.

 ### Using Random Without Desync